 Point University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate and baccalaureate degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Point University.
-All other inquiries, such as for admission or academic information, should be made directly to the appropriate UNIVERSITY office.
+Inquiries regarding the University's accreditation status may be made to the Commission: 1866 Southern Lane, Decatur, Georgia 30033-4097; or telephone number 404-679-4501.
+All other inquiries, such as for admission or academic information, should be made directly to the appropriate Point office.

-Point University's Department of Education, the College's professional education unit, is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+Point's Department of Education, the University's professional education unit, is accredited by the National Council for Accreditation of Teacher Education (NCATE).
 This accreditation includes the initial teacher preparation level.
-The Georgia Professional Standards Commission (PSC) has granted accreditation to the Early Childhood Education preparation program (preschool through fifth grade) and the English to Speakers of Other Languages (ESOL) endorsement program.
+The Georgia Professional Standards Commission (PSC) has granted accreditation to the early childhood education preparation program (preschool through fifth grade) and the English to speakers of other languages (ESOL) endorsement program.
+Middle grades education is pending NCATE and PSC approval.

-The College is recognized by the U.S. Office of Education and is listed in the Education Directory.
-The Department of Justice, Immigration and Naturalization Service has approved Point University for acceptance of foreign students.
-Students who are eligible for benefits under programs administered by the Veterans Administration, State of Georgia Rehabilitation, and Social Security are approved to receive benefits while attending the College.

-Point University was chartered by the State of Georgia in 1928 as a degree-granting institution and has been certified as a not-for-profit institution by the Internal Revenue Service.
+The University is recognized by the U.S. Office of Education and is listed in the Education Directory.
+United States Citizenship and Immigration Services (USCIS) of the Department of Homeland Security have approved Point University for acceptance of foreign students.
+Students who are eligible for benefits under programs administered by the Veterans Administration, State of Georgia Rehabilitation and Social Security are approved to receive benefits while attending the University.
+Point University has been certified as a not-for-profit institution by the Internal Revenue Service.